jafingerhut/cljol/doc/README-dev.md

-# Compressed strings in Java 9 and later
+# Compact strings in Java 9 and later

 In Java 8 and earlier, the default was for strings to be represented in memory as arrays of Java `char`, which are 2 bytes each.
 If most